 Tackett’s dedication to increased access to excellent education for students of all abilities has benefited the educational careers of our pre-service teachers and those of countless K-12 students who have been and will be taught by them.
 Says dean of the College of Education Manuel Justiz, “Dr. Tackett’s commitment to undergraduate teaching and development of curricula for pre-service teachers has had a tremendous positive impact on our students and graduates.
 Her peers, students, and alumni continuously remark on her exceptional teaching and scholarship.”

 Last year, Texas Exes chose Tackett as one of the Texas 10 Professors.
 The award is given to 10 of the year’s most beloved and inspiring professors, and is voted on by alumni.
+Tackett was recognized in the latest issue of The Alcalde for winning the Massey award.

 The Massey Award